The King's Man: Audience viewership

 2.2 million US households watched The King's Man during its first four days available for streaming, making it the most watched film across all platforms in the United States during the week of February 20, 2022.

-Cancelled sequel
+Sequel

 In December 2021, Matthew Vaughn stated that if a sequel were to be developed, he would like to see the story about the first decade of the Kingsman agency with all of the characters that the audience sees at the end.
 In October 2023, Vaughn announced a direct sequel, The King's Man: The Traitor King, to be in active development, following the fictionalised rise of Adolf Hitler (portrayed by David Kross) across the franchise's alternate history setting, with Ralph Fiennes, Aaron Taylor-Johnson, Gemma Arterton, and Djimon Hounsou intended to reprise their roles.
 Despite this, in October 2024, during an interview with The Hollywood Reporter, 20th Century Studios executive Steve Asbell revealed that the studio has no plans for any Kingsman sequels or prequels.